 The ultimate goal of my research is to tackle societal challenges for sustainable future society.

-I am a Reader in Computer Science and Deputy Director of Informatics Research Centre.
+I am a Professor of Computational Science.
 I have over 14 years research and practical experiences in developing intelligent ICT-enabled software solutions for large-scale data processing and data mining for different applications.
 I have been interested in science since I was very young.
 I feel a sense of achievement when I solve some problems in real life using a piece of code or when students understand what I have taught them.
 Additionally, computer science is a dynamic subject.
 We can always learn new things from it and it is a good way to keep our minds active and sharp.

 My main research interests include; optimization, statistical analysis, graph colouring, scheduling and timetabling.

 I am currently studying a Ph.D. in computational optimization, entitled "Task Scheduling with Human Resource Allocation and Routing".
 I am collaborating with industry, Service Power, a world leader in field service scheduling and I have submitted my first research paper.

 I am a Chartered Mathematician and have been invited to speak on some 30 occasions to organisations throughout the UK.

 Starting with a degree in Mathematics at UMIST in 1967, I went to Didsbury College to train teachers of Mathematics.
 Later I transferred to the Division of Mathematics at MMU (formerly Manchester Polytechnic) from which I retired as a Senior Lecturer in 2011.
 I have continued to work as an Honorary Teaching Fellow at MMU.
 In 2013 the Institute of Mathematics and its Applications kindly recognised my work as NW Secretary with a Certificate of Service.
 This was followed in 2014 by the honour of being presented to HRH The Princess Royal to celebrate the 50th Anniversary of the IMA.